 -

-On the Review <my-stack-name> page, click Rollback on failure and then click Submit.
+On the Review <my-unique-deployment-name> page, click Submit.

 Step 2: Update Existing Compute and Cache Resource Deployment